David Bohnett: Additional philanthropy and directorships

 He is a trustee of the Los Angeles County Museum of Art (LACMA), and made a major gift to LACMA to name its Ahmanson Building atrium the David Bohnett Foundation Atrium.
 From 2001 through 2014, the Bohnett Foundation donated $8.8 million to LACMA.
 He is the former board chairman (2015–2017), and the current chairman of the executive committee, of the Wallis Annenberg Center for the Performing Arts.
-In 2012 he was appointed by President Barack Obama as a trustee of the John F. Kennedy Center for the Performing Arts, and in 2015 the David Bohnett Foundation donated $5 million to the Kennedy Center for its Expansion Project.
+In 2012 he was appointed by President Barack Obama as a trustee of the John F. Kennedy Center for the Performing Arts, and President Joe Biden reappointed him as a trustee of the Kennedy Center in 2022.
+In 2015 the David Bohnett Foundation donated $5 million to the Kennedy Center for its Expansion Project.
 He is also a founding supporter of the Southampton Arts Center.
 He is on the board of trustees of the Museum of Science and Industry in Chicago.

 In the film industry, through his foundation Bohnett funded the restoration and DVD of the landmark 1977 film Word Is Out: Stories of Some of Our Lives, which featured interviews with 26 gay men and women.
 It was the first feature-length documentary film about gay identity made by gay filmmakers, and there was no viable print of it remaining.
 The restoration and DVD were done for the film's 30th anniversary; the restored and remastered film premiered in 2008 and the DVD was released in 2010.
 He was executive producer of the 2005 documentary Little Man, about a micro-preemie boy who was born 100 days too early and weighed only one pound at birth.
 Bohnett also made a major financial contribution to the 2007 documentary For the Bible Tells Me So, about homosexuality and its perceived conflict with Christianity.
 He was the executive producer of Political Animals, a 2016 documentary about the struggles of openly gay politicians.

 He co-funded and co-sponsored the drive to continue the manufacture of peel-apart instant film.
 The initiative, headed by photographer Florian Kaps and the group New55, is relaunching 4×5-inch color peel-apart film and will manufacture other types of packfilm.

 Bohnett was on the board of trustees of the Brookings Institution.
 He was on the board of directors of the Los Angeles World Affairs Council, and is currently on the board of trustees of the University of Southern California.
 His directorship involvements also include having been a board member of the California Community Foundation.